milvus-io/milvus/install.md

 1. If you encounter the following error when compiling:
 `protocol https not supported or disabled in libcurl`.
 First, make sure you have `libcurl4-openssl-dev` installed in your system.
-Then try reinstall CMake from source with `--system-curl` option:
+Then try reinstalling the latest CMake from source with `--system-curl` option:

    ```shell
    $ ./bootstrap --system-curl
    $ make
    $ sudo make install
    ```
+If the `--system-curl` doesn't work, you can also reinstall CMake in **Ubuntu Software** on your local computer.